baratine/bartil/README.md

       }
     }

-The state of the service is persisted to the  `io.baratine.core.Store`.  `@OnLoad` is called when:
+The state of the service is persisted to `io.baratine.core.Store`.  `@OnLoad` is called when:

 1. the service instance is being instantiated for the first time, or
 2. the service instance has been unloaded and saved, and needs to be loaded back into memory